Klaus Roth: Other topics

 Some of Roth's earliest works included a 1949 paper on sums of powers, showing that almost all positive integers could be represented as a sum of a square, a cube, and a fourth power, and a 1951 paper on the gaps between squarefree numbers, describes as "quite sensational" and "of considerable importance" respectively by Chen and Vaughan.
 His inaugural lecture at Imperial College concerned the large sieve: bounding the size of sets of integers from which many congruence classes of numbers modulo prime numbers have been forbidden.
 Roth had previously published a paper on this problem in 1965.

 Another of Roth's interests was the Heilbronn triangle problem, of placing points in a square to avoid triangles of small area.
 His 1951 paper on the problem was the first to prove a nontrivial upper bound on the area that can be achieved.
 He eventually published four papers on this problem, the latest in 1976.

 Roth also made significant progress on square packing in a square.
 If unit squares are packed into an $s\times s$ square in the obvious, axis-parallel way, then for values of $s$ that are just below an integer, nearly $2s$ area can be left uncovered.
 After Paul Erdős and Ronald Graham proved that a more clever tilted packing could leave a significantly smaller area, only $O(s^{7/11})$, Roth and Bob Vaughan responded with a 1978 paper proving the first nontrivial lower bound on the problem.
 As they showed, for some values of $s$, the uncovered area must be at least proportional to $\sqrt{s}$.

 In 1966, Heini Halberstam and Roth published their book Sequences, on integer sequences.
 Initially planned to be the first of a two-volume set, its topics included the densities of sums of sequences, bounds on the number of representations of integers as sums of members of sequences, density of sequences whose sums represent all integers, sieve theory and the probabilistic method, and sequences in which no element is a multiple of another.
 A second edition was published in 1983.

 Recognition

 Roth won the Fields Medal in 1958 for his work on Diophantine approximation.
-He was the first British Fields medalist.
+He was the first British Fields medallist.
 He was elected to the Royal Society in 1960, and later became an Honorary Fellow of the Royal Society of Edinburgh, Fellow of University College London, Fellow of Imperial College London, and Honorary Fellow of Peterhouse.
 It was a source of amusement to him that his Fields Medal, election to the Royal Society, and professorial chair came to him in the reverse order of their prestige.

 The London Mathematical Society gave Roth the De Morgan Medal in 1983.

 In 1991, the Royal Society gave him their Sylvester Medal "for his many contributions to number theory and in particular his solution of the famous problem concerning approximating algebraic numbers by rationals."